 Students must complete at least 25% of the required credit hours in the enrolled undergraduate degree program at University of Arkansas Grantham to earn the degree.
-Courses taken at University of Arkansas System institutions are considered in residence.
-Additionally, students must complete a minimum number of hours directly from the University of Arkansas Grantham.
 Students seeking a subsequent undergraduate degree from UA Grantham cannot transfer more than 75% of courses completed in a previous UA Grantham undergraduate program.